Adaptive functional principal components analysis: Supplementary Material

 \section{Supplementary Material}

 In the Supplement, we provide detailed justification for the theoretical statements above.
 We also provide additional results from additional extensive simulation experiments with several different data generating processes.
 The content of the Supplement is the following.
-In Section I we provide details on the properties of the class of multifractional Brownian motion introduced in Section 4.1.
+In Section I we provide details on the properties of the class of multifractional Brownian motion introduced in Section \ref{sec:sim_design}.
 Section II is dedicated to the proofs of the properties of the local regularity and the proof of uniform convergence of our local regularity estimators.
 Section III contain proofs of the technical results stated in the Appendix.
-In Section IV we prove our first-order Taylor expansions for the eigen-elements, as previewed in Theorems A. 1 and A. 2 in the Appendix.
-In Section V we provide the details for the proof of Theorem 1.
-Finally, Section VI contains additional simulation results.
+In Section VI we prove our first-order Taylor expansions for the eigen-elements, as previewed in Theorems A.\ref{th:theorem1_app} and A.\ref{th:theorem2_app} in the Appendix.
+Details for the proof of Theorem \ref{thm:thm-1} are given in Section V .
+Sections VI and VII contain additional materials on the case of differentiable sample paths, simulation results and a real data analysis.